krother/python_testing_tutorial/README.md

 * background of participants
 * course duration

 Our aim is to save you preparation time while leaving room for your own ideas.
 Most of all, we hope you have fun in your next course.

-## How to make a course
+### How to use this toolkit
-Build a course using the following formula:

-    course = theme + challenges + tools
+1. Pick some challenges
+2. Decide for a test framework
+3. Copy the material in moby_dick/ for your participants
+4. Copy the material for your test framework for your course participants
+5. Pick exercise material you want to present

 ### Theme
 The content of the course is wrapped into a *Moby Dick* theme: trainees will count frequent words in Melville's book about the white whale.
 The theme is the driving force that will motivate trainees to keep going.